 Certain of our officers, directors and other affiliates may stand to benefit as a result of this offering.
 Certain of our executive officers will exercise stock options and sell the underlying shares of common stock in this offering.
 Specifically, we anticipate that Messrs.
-Janik, McCormick and Adamson will sell , and shares of our common stock, respectively in this offering.
-Additionally, these executive officers, together with certain other employees may be entitled to payments under our Liquidity Bonus Plan that provides for an aggregate cash bonus payment of at least \$1 million to be distributed to eligible employees, including our officers.
-This bonus payout is only triggered upon a change of control (as defined in the plan), which may occur as a result of this offering.
+Janik, McCormick and Adamson will sell 118,034, 28,185 and 28,713 shares of our common stock, respectively in this offering, assuming the underwriters' over-allotment option is not exercised.
+Additionally, these executive officers, together with certain other employees will be entitled to payments under our LBP if 60% or more of the underwriters' over-allotment option is exercised.
+In accordance with the LBP, in the event of a change of control (as defined in the plan), a bonus pool of \$1 million is to be allocated and distributed to eligible employees, including our officers in the manner determined by our Board of Directors in its sole discretion.
+Because a change of control will occur as a result of this offering if 60% or more of the underwriters' over-allotment option is exercised, our Board of Directors has determined to allocate and distribute (after such exercise) the bonus pool as follows: \$434,000 to Mr. Janik, \$255,000 to Mr. McCormick, \$50,000 to Mr. Adamson and \$50,000 to Mr. Hagelin.
+The remainder would be allocated to our non-executive employees.
 See "Principal and Selling Stockholders" and "Executive Compensation-Compensation Discussion and Analysis-Severance and Change of Control Arrangements."
 Additionally, Mr. Janik, our Chief Executive Officer, holds deferred stock units that will convert into an equivalent number of shares of our common stock upon expiration of the lock-up agreement entered into by him.
 See "Executive Compensation-Potential Payments upon Termination or Change of Control."
-Certain of our officers and directors will also receive grants of restricted stock immediately prior to the pricing of our common stock sold in this offering and such persons together with certain other affiliates also own stock options to purchase our common stock.
-However, this offering will not accelerate the vesting of such restricted stock or the exercisability of the stock options.
+Certain of our officers and directors will also receive grants of restricted stock immediately prior to the pricing of our common stock sold in this offering and such persons together with certain other affiliates also own stock options

-It is anticipated that the Aurora Entities and Ares will sell and shares of our common stock, respectively, in this offering.
+It is anticipated that the Aurora Entities and Ares will sell 1,651,179 and 1,103,777 shares of our common stock, respectively, in this offering, assuming the underwriters' over-allotment option is not exercised.
 See "Principal and Selling Stockholders."
 The Company will also redeem the one share of Series B preferred stock and Series C preferred stock held by Aurora Equity Partners II L.P. and Ares, respectively, at a per share price of \$1,000 per share.
 In addition, Aurora Management Partners LLC, an affiliate of the Aurora Entities, together with ACOF Management, L.P., an affiliate of Ares, will receive an aggregate payment of approximately \$5.8 million in connection with the amendment and restatement of our Management Services Agreement of which approximately \$3.7 million will be paid to Aurora Management Partners LLC and approximately \$2.1 million will be paid to ACOF Management, L.P.
 See "Certain Relationships and Related Party Transactions-Management Services Agreement."